Woodstock Road icon

 Woodstock Road corridor improvements

-Construction work on improvements to walking, cycling and public transport infrastructure along the Woodstock Road corridor (A4144) in Oxford, from the Wolvercote Roundabout to St. Giles will begin on 12 August and is expected to continue until the end of March 2025.
+Construction work on improvements to walking, cycling and public transport infrastructure along the Woodstock Road corridor (A4144) in Oxford, from the Wolvercote Roundabout to St. Giles began on 12 August and is expected to continue until the end of March 2025

 What you can expect